well-fed-cat/well-fed-cat-jdbc-h2/README.md

 ## TODO ##

+* When adding dishes to store make it possible to ignore failures or to replace existing dish.
+* When deleting dish from store add some feedback.
 * Move initialization of dishes DB in Russian into separate project.
 * Create initialization of dishes DB in English.
 * Make field for dish name in the DB longer (100 characters or so).